postgres-ai/postgres-howtos/0005_pg_stat_statements_part_1.md

 # How to work with pg_stat_statments, part 1

-## 2 branches of query optimization
+## Two branches of query optimization
 There are two big branches of query optimization:
 1. "Micro" optimization: analysis and improvement of particular queries.
 Main tool: `EXPLAIN`.
 2. "Macro" optimization: analysis of whole or large parts of workload, segmentation of it, studying characteristics, going from top to down, to identify and improve the parts that behave the worst.
 Main tools: `pg_stat_statements` (and additions or alternatives), wait event analysis, and Postgres logs.